-The Multidisciplinary Studies degree program provides the opportunity for students to explore two disciplines throughout the degree program.
+The Multidisciplinary Studies degree program provides the opportunity for students to explore multiple disciplines throughout the degree program.
 This program is ideal for students who have a large number of transfer credits or credit for prior learning.

-- Effectively communicate, incorporate, and synthesize knowledge from at least two disciplines - Demonstrate a theoretical and conceptual foundation in two disciplines included in the liberal arts degree - Demonstrate acquired skills in research, writing and presentation across two disciplines - Distinguish the differences in principles and methods between two disciplines - Use critical thinking skills to effectively solve problems
+- Effectively communicate, incorporate, and synthesize knowledge from multiple disciplines - Demonstrate a theoretical and conceptual foundation in two disciplines included in the liberal arts degree - Demonstrate acquired skills in research, writing and presentation across multiple disciplines - Distinguish the differences in principles and methods across multiple disciplines - Use critical thinking skills to effectively solve problems